An introduction to quantitative and qualitative demand forecasting models

 Quantitative forecasting

-Time series analysis is perhaps the most common statistical demand forecasting model.
+Time series analysis (Time series forecasting): Time series analysis is perhaps the most common statistical demand forecasting model.
 It examines patterns in past behavior over time to forecast future behavior.
 There are two main types used in quantitative forecasting:

-Moving average forecasting: This takes a previous period’s demand data (e.g. four weeks of sales data) and calculates the average demand over that period (average sales per week) then uses this average as the forecast amount for the coming period.
+Moving average forecasting: This takes a previous period’s demand data (e.g., four weeks of sales data) and calculates the average demand over that period (average sales per week), then uses this average as the forecast amount for the coming period.

 Qualitative forecasting

-There are a number of qualitative forecasting methods:
+There are several qualitative forecasting methods:

-Panel approach: this can be a panel of experts or employees from across a business such as sales and marketing executives who get together and act like a focus group, reviewing data and making recommendations.
+Panel approach: this can be a panel of experts or employees from across a business, such as sales and marketing executives, who get together and act like a focus group, reviewing data and making recommendations.
 Although the outcome is likely to be more balanced than one person’s opinion, even experts can get it wrong!

 Which demand forecasting model is best?